cem-varol/AWS/AWS-CI-CD/README.md

-# AWS CodeDeploy-CodeBuilt-CodePipeline COMPLETE CI/CD SOLUTION
+# COMPLETE CI/CD SOLUTION with AWS CodeDeploy-CodeBuilt-CodePipeline
- CI/CD implementation

  CI PART-I: CREATE A CODEBUILD PROJECT FOR BULDING AND CREATING DOCKER IMAGE